Gabrieldowen/NOTAM_API_Example/README.md

 Before compiling make sure to create a credentials file named "credentials.py" with variables "clientID" and "clientSecret" and making sure to not commit these confidential keys to the public repository

+Need run 'pip install airportsdata' to install the sirportsdata to be able to pull lat and long given airport data.

 To run app:

 1) make sure you have flask downloaded on your system